-42. Rights issue: communication by a custodian to its clients in one member state about pre-emption rights in relation to a public offer of new shares taking place in another EEA member state 43.
+42. pre-emption rights in relation to a public offer of new shares taking place in another EEA member state 43.
 Subscription of securities by residents of a country where the public offer is not taking place 44.
-Obligation to publish a prospectus for admission of securities to trading on a regulated market (Article 3.3 Directive)35 45.
-Information on taxes on the income from the securities withheld at source 46.
+Obligation to publish a prospectus for admission of securities to trading on a regulated market (Article 3(2) Directive) 45.
+Information on taxes on the income from the securities withheld at source38 46.
 Definition of Home Member State in case of base prospectuses (Article 2.1 m) Directive) 47.
 Responsibility statement: selling shareholders 48.
-Guarantor's responsibility for the content of a prospectus 49.
-Use of the term "prospectus" 50.
+Guarantor's responsibility for the content of a prospectus40 49.
+Use of the term "prospectus"40 50.
 Pro forma financial information: clarification of certain terms used in item 20.2 of Annex I and in Annex II Regulation 51.
-Pro forma financial information: illustrative examples of the application of the requirements on pro forma (special reference to item 5 of Annex II - letters (a) to (c)-) (REVISED) 52.
-Pro forma financial information in cases where several transactions have taken place 44 53.
-Pro forma financial information: cases where issuers have already published pro forma financial information in a previous prospectus44 54.
-Pro forma financial information included in a prospectus on a voluntary basis45 55.
+Pro forma financial information: illustrative examples of the application of the requirements on pro forma (special reference to item 5 of Annex II - letters (a) to (c)) 52.
+Pro forma financial information in cases where several transactions have taken place .46 53.
+Pro forma financial information: cases where issuers have already published pro forma financial information in a previous prospectus 54.
+Pro forma financial information included in a prospectus on a voluntary basis48 55.
 Auditor's statement in Pro Forma Financial information (section 7 Annex II Prospectus Regulation) 56.
-Retail cascade offers (DELETED)46 57.
+Retail cascade offers (DELETED) 57.
 Delineation between the Base Prospectus and the Final Terms (Articles 5.4 and 16.2 Directive) (DELETED) 58.
-Level of disclosure concerning price information for share offerings (Article 8.1 Directive and item 5.3.1 of Annex III Regulation) (REVISED) 59.
+Level of disclosure concerning price information for share offerings (Article 8.1 Directive and item 5.3.1 of Annex III Regulation)49 59.
 Disclosure of major holdings by third country issuers: interpretation of item 18.1 of Annex I Prospectus Regulation 60.
-Items 5.4.1 and 5.4.2 of Annex III Regulation: name of co-ordinator, placers, paying and depositary agents in the various countries where the offer takes place 61.
-Clarification of certain terms used in item 3.2 of Annex III Regulation: Capitalisation and indebtedness
+Items 5.4.1 and 5.4.2 of Annex III Regulation: name of co-ordinator, placers, paying and depositary agents in the various countries where the offer takes place52 61.
+Clarification of certain terms used in item 3.2 of Annex III Regulation: Capitalisation